cablechords/unofficial-problem-sleuth-collection/README.md

 Homepage: <https://github.com/cablechords/unofficial-problem-sleuth-collection/>

----

-The future of The Unofficial Homestuck Collection is currently uncertain.

-The surrounding websites have been taken down by legal action initiated by Homestuck, Inc. and The Homestuck Independent Creative Union as part of an attempted hostile takeover.
-[More details here.](https://blog.giovanh.com/blog/2025/08/08/uhc-end/)

-There have currently been no legal attacks on this, the codebase for the reader.
-The question of whether this repository can remain up or maintained without the threat of retaliatory legal action is under active investigation.

----

-This is the repository for a self-contained collection that contains Homestuck (with Flash elements fully intact), the other MS Paint Adventures, official Homestuck side-stories, and a variety of goodies for the enquiring reader, as well as a variety of unintrusive enhancements to the overall presentation, both for quality and convenience.
+This is the repository for a self-contained collection that contains Problem Sleuth (with Flash elements fully intact), some other MS Paint Adventures, official Problem Sleuth extra content, and a variety of goodies for the enquiring reader, as well as a variety of unintrusive enhancements to the overall presentation, both for quality and convenience.

 To run The Unofficial Homestuck Collection, you need to pair this application with a pack of assets designed specifically to integrate with it.
 A decent amount of effort has been made to keep this repository free from the majority of that copyrighted content, and (at least for now), it won't contain a link to the place you can find it.